lightblue-platform/lightblue-docs-user/language_specification/metadata.md

     ]
 ```

-   *  Datastore: Datastore object.
+   *  `datastore`: Datastore object.
 The actual object implementation depends on the backend.
 Below is for mongoDB. collection field is required.
 Other fields are implementation specific.

 ```javascript
     "datastore" : {